DannyArends/D-coding/README.md

 - Httpserver: Basic try at a HTTP server
 - Httpserver: Basic try at a HTTP server
 - DNAcode: Translates an input sequence in DNA to Anti, mRNA and possible proteins

-Deprecated things, which I like to replace by the new direct GTK->GL bindings:

-- Dflapplication: First test in DFL
-- Dfltreeexample: Directory browsing plug-in for DFL
-- Dflopengl: OpenGL test application in D supporting 3DS model and TGA texture loading

 ------------

 Want to contribute?
 Great!